 In 1977, just back from honeymoon, we struck luck!
 We found and bought part of Treworgey Farm, then deserted and running to ruin amongst some of the loveliest scenery in Cornwall.
 We restored the cottages ourselves, refurbishing them with local materials, some family antique furniture and much anxious hunting through antique shops.
 We gradually bought the rest of Treworgey over a period of 30 years along with Coombe Farm, a charming farmstead several hundred years old, just 10 minutes walk along the lane, and we refurbished it in the same way, as we continue to do year by year.

-Our three children, Jo, Holly and Alistair, are very privileged to have been brought up here and, until university, they had never lived anywhere else!
-Now Jo and her husband Alec have come home to take on much of the running of Treworgey and in 2010 they were married here too.
+Our three children, Jo, Holly and Alistair, are very lucky to have been brought up here and, until university, they had never lived anywhere else!
+Jo and her husband Alec came home in 2008 to take on much of the running of Treworgey and in 2010 they were married here too.
+In 2013 they finally said goodbye and left for Alec's family home in Scotland, having done some fantastic projects at Treworgey.
+Our other daughter Holly has now taken over from Jo and Alec and is living here in Stable Cottage with her boyfriend Andy, a sub-sea engineer.

 For pictures and more information about us and Treworgey's history, please click on the 'About us' picture link box to the right of this page.

 We look forward to welcoming you to Treworgey.
-Linda & Bevis Wright and Jo & Alec Laing
+Linda, Bevis and Holly Wright

-For all Treworgey Guests 5 Star cottage with log fire and lovely views.
+Every cottage is 5* with a log fire and lovely views

 What our visitors have to say: